mediocre/newgistics-client/README.md

 ## Requirements

-You will need your own Client ID, Secret, NGSFacilityId and ClientFacilityId provided by Newgistics.
+You will need your own client ID, client secret, NGSFacilityId and ClientFacilityId provided by Newgistics.
 To successfully run tests, those values must be available through `process.env` at test time.

 ## Installation